tianyi-lab/Cherry_LLM/README.md

 * The selection of cherry data in this project is entirely self-guided and does not need ANY extra outside models, ranging from BERT to chatGPT.
 * We use approximately 5% or 10% of the data to have comparable performances to the models trained on full data, which is experimented on the [Alpaca](https://github.com/tatsu-lab/stanford_alpaca) and [WizardLM](https://github.com/nlpxucan/WizardLM) datasets.
-* The IFD score provided by us can divide the samples into better or relatively bad ones, which might provide insight into the types of data good for instruction tuning.
+* The IFD score proposed by us can divide the samples into better or relatively bad ones, which might provide insight into the types of data good for instruction tuning.
+* **(Selective Reflection-Tuning)** The IFD scores and the reversed version can be utilized to construct better data!
+In [Reflection-Tuning Code for Selection](https://github.com/tianyi-lab/Reflection_Tuning?tab=readme-ov-file#code-for-selection), we proposed the Teacher-Student Collaboration pipeline to construct a training set customized for the student.
+* **(Superfiltering)** The IFD scores calculated by LLMs with different sizes share strong consistencies!
+Thus you can utilize a really small language model like GPT2 to select the data for instruction tuning, which would be super fast and efficient!
+Please see [Superfiltering](https://github.com/tianyi-lab/Superfiltering) for details.

 ## Install